 It’s always a good idea to have your dog comfortable with a crate.
 The crate should be a happy and safe place for your dog.
 Never use a crate for punishment.
 Please read crate training tips.

 Keeping Dogs Safe is the Goal

 Sometimes fights start over food or toys; sometimes they happen for no apparent reason.
 Typically once there has been a fight another will follow.
-Adrenaline levels stay raised for about two weeks after a dog fight Which increases the chance of another fight.
-The only difference is, it will be worse the next time, as they learn what works and what doesn’t.
+Adrenaline levels stay raised for about two weeks after a dog fight.
+Which increases the chance of another fight.
+The only difference is, it will be worse the next time, as they learn what works best and what doesn’t.